NanoComp/meep/doc/docs/Python_Tutorials/Adjoint_Solver.md

 There are five important items to note in the set up of the optimization problem:

 - The lengthscale constraint is activated only in the final epoch.
-The initial design of the final epoch should be binary.
+It is often helpful to mostly binarize the design before this final epoch.
 This is because the lengthscale constraint forces binarization which could induce large changes in an initial greyscale design and irrevocably spoil the performance of the final design.